Odysii uses $15M to light up digital signs in the U.S.

-Odysii, developer of software that can distribute content to thousands of digital signs at the same time, will apply a new $15 million fund expansion to the U.S. The Israeli company, previously called TVeez, has mostly kept its sights on Europe and South America until now.
+Odysii$15 million fund expansion to the U.S. The Israeli company, previously called TVeez, has mostly kept its sights on Europe and South America until now.

 In fact, it has already kicked off its roll out to the U.S. with the establishment of a headquarters in New York and the hiring of Jeff Gattis, director of project management for Microsoft’s Surface product, to run operations.